kedro-org/kedro/docs/source/04_user_guide/09_developing_plugins.md

 Global commands use the `entry_point` key `kedro.global_commands`.
 Project commands use the `entry_point` key `kedro.project_commands`.

+### Suggested command convention

+We use the following command convention: `kedro <plugin-name> <command>`.
+With `kedro <plugin-name>` acting as a top-level command group.
+Note, this is a suggested way of structuring your plugin and is not necessary for your plugin to work.

 ## Working with `click`

 Commands must be provided as [`click` `Groups`](https://click.palletsprojects.com/en/7.x/api/#click.Group)

 The `click` `Group` will be merged into the main CLI Group.
 In the process, the options on the group are lost, as is any processing that was done as part of its callback function.

+## Contributing process

+When you are ready to submit your code:

+ 1. Create a separate repository using our naming convention for `plugin`s (`kedro-<plugin-name>`)
+ 2. Choose a command approach, plugins can have `global` and / or `project` commands
+   - All `global` commands should be provided as a single `click` group
+   - All `project` commands should be provided as another `click` group
+   - The `click` groups are declared through the [`pkg_resources` entry_point system](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins)
+ 3. Include a `README.md` describing your `plugin`'s functionality and all dependencies that should be included
+ 4. Use GitHub tagging to tag your plugin as a `kedro-plugin` so that we can find it

+>*Note:* In future, we will feature a list of "Plugins by Contributors".
+Your plugin needs to have an [Apache 2.0 compatible license](https://www.apache.org/legal/resolved.html#category-a) to be considered for this list.

 ## Example of a simple plugin